Kim family (North Korea): Kim Yo Jong

-Kim Pyong-il
+Kim Pyong Il

-Kim Pyong-il is the last living son of the country's founder, Kim Il-sung.
-After losing out to Kim Jong-il, he spent four decades as an ambassador to various European countries, until returning in 2019.
-He is thought of as having an advantage over Kim Yo-jong due to his gender, but simultaneously carrying a disadvantage due to his lack of connections.
+Kim Pyong Il is the last living son of the country's founder, Kim Il Sung.
+After losing out to Kim Jong Il, he spent four decades as an ambassador to various European countries, until returning in 2019.
+He is thought of as having an advantage over Kim Yo Jong due to his gender, but simultaneously carrying a disadvantage due to his lack of connections.
 He has an adult son, Kim In-kang, and an adult daughter, Kim Ung-song.

 Unlikely heirs

-Kim Jong-chul, the older brother of Kim Jong-un, has been described as "lacking in ambition" and to be more interested in Eric Clapton and playing guitars.
+Kim Jong Chul, the older brother of Kim Jong Un, has been described as "lacking in ambition" and to be more interested in Eric Clapton and playing guitars.

-Kim Jong-un's reported daughter, Kim Ju-ae, is still a young child, as such, she is considered to be ineligible to succeed her father (but see above).
-Kim Jong-un is also reported to have two other children born a few years before and after the named girl.
+Kim Jong Un is also reported to have two other children born a few years before and after Kim Ju Ae.

-Kim Il-sung's deceased brother, Kim Yong-ju, had two biological and two adopted children, whose identity and current positions within the North Korean government are obscure.
+Kim Il Sung's deceased brother, Kim Yong-ju, had two biological and two adopted children, whose identity and current positions within the North Korean government are obscure.